Aadniz/pqcrg/pqc/README.md

 The port `2522` means it will listen on port 2522.
 Data from the bridge will enter this port.

-4. Rum the client application.
+4. Run the client application.

 Now that we have the 2 bridges set up, and the host application ready, we can connect the client application.